Malcomian/Morphmaster/readme.md

 ### sortable.js

 This file contains a very handy function that, when given a css selector for a search input and a table, will add search filtering and row sorting functionality to the given table.
-This is a simple client-based algo - it only works on a table that is completely displayed and doesn't integrate with AngularJS at all, but it's perfect for any project.
+This is a simple client-based algorithm - it only works on a table that is completely displayed and it doesn't integrate with AngularJS at all, but it's perfect for any basic project.
 Requires jQuery.

 ---